 Right Use of Adverbs:

-An adverb is a word which gives the extra information about a verb, adjective or another adverb.
-Like you use the verb in a correct sense while speaking and writing you should use the adverb also with the same manner.
-For example: "He is a very intelligent boy."
-Here 'very' modifies the adjective 'intelligent' and it is an adverb here.
+An adverb provides additional information about a verb, adjective, or another adverb.
+Just as you use verbs correctly when speaking and writing, you should also use adverbs appropriately.
+For example, in the sentence "He is a very intelligent boy," 'very' modifies the adjective 'intelligent' and functions as an adverb.

 Use of Adjectives:

-"I am smarter than you."
-'Smarter' is the adjective used in the comparative degree and notice the use of 'than' in the sentence.
-Comparative degree of an adjective is used for comparisons between two persons, places or things.
+In the sentence "I am smarter than you," 'smarter' is the adjective in the comparative degree, and 'than' is used for comparison between two persons, places, or things.

-"I am the smartest of all people present in the meeting."
-The word 'smartest' is an adjective in the superlative degree.
+In the sentence "I am the smartest of all people present in the meeting," 'smartest' is an adjective in the superlative degree.

 Consistency in the Sentences:

-"I never knew that I would not be able to achieve this target"- is a correct sentence with consistency throughout the sentence.
+A corrected version of the sentence would be: "I never knew that I would not be able to achieve this target," where the use of "would" maintains consistency in the past tense throughout the sentence.

 Avoid 'Will' or 'Shall' in Time and Conditional Clauses:

-Avoid using future tense in time or conditional clauses.
-The right way to use conditional clauses beginning with 'if,' 'when,' 'before,' 'after,' 'as soon as,' 'as long as' and 'while' requires the use of the simple present.
+Avoid using the future tense in time or conditional clauses.
+The correct way to construct conditional clauses beginning with 'if,' 'when,' 'before,' 'after,' 'as soon as,' 'as long as,' and 'while' is to use the simple present tense.

-For example: 'If you will not invite me, I will not come to the party.'-Wrong
+'If you will not invite me, I will not come to the party.' - Incorrect

-'If you do not invite me, I will not come to the party.'-Right.
+'If you do not invite me, I will not come to the party.' - Correct

-'As long as I will be with you, you needn't worry.'-Wrong.
+'As long as I will be with you, you needn't worry.' - Incorrect

-'As long as I am with you, you needn't worry.'-Right.
+'As long as I am with you, you needn't worry.' - Correct

 Use of Present Perfect Continuous Tense if Past has Connection with the Present:

-Have a look at some other sentences where past seem to be affecting the present:
+Here are some other examples where the past seems to be affecting the present:

 Pause After Verbal Phrases:

-You should also know where and when you have to pause while reading and speaking during the test.
-If you pause at a wrong point in a sentence, you'll end up uttering a meaningless and improper sentence.
-For example, if you are speaking out- "After eating the dogs all appeared satisfied"-it is something that messes with the real meaning of the sentence.
-You must give a small pause after speaking "After eating" and thereafter you must articulate the next half, i.e. "the dogs all appeared satisfied."
+You should also know when and where to pause while reading and speaking during the test.
+Pausing at the wrong point in a sentence can lead to uttering a meaningless or improper sentence.
+For example, if you say, "After eating the dogs all appeared satisfied," without pausing after "eating," it can change the meaning.
+You should pause after "eating" and then continue with "the dogs all appeared satisfied."

-Be particularly attentive towards where you have to give pause.
-You need to listen to English news, Hollywood movies to have a better understanding of giving a pause while speaking a sentence.
+Be especially attentive to where you need to pause.
+Listening to English news and watching Hollywood movies can help you understand better when to pause while speaking a sentence.

 Right Use of Prepositions: